cosinekitty/astronomy/source/js/README.md

 <a name="MakeRotation"></a>

 ## MakeRotation(rot) ⇒ [<code>RotationMatrix</code>](#RotationMatrix)
-Creates a rotation matrix that can be used to transform one coordinate system to another.

 **Kind**: global function
+**Brief**: Creates a rotation matrix that can be used to transform one coordinate system to another.

+This function verifies that the `rot` parameter is of the correct format: a number[3][3] array.
+It throws an exception if `rot` is not of that shape.
+Otherwise it creates a new [RotationMatrix](#RotationMatrix) object based on `rot`.

 | Param | Type | Description |
 | --- | --- | --- |